ansible/jewel/gateway_configuration_collection/roles/teams/README.md

 ### Yaml Example

 - Check that Happy Team in Productive Organization exists
-- Set members and admins of Team "Managers" and associate it under the team with ID 1
+- Check that Managers Team doesn't exist, or delete it
 - Rename Team X and Reassign it to another organization

 File name: `data/gateway_teams.yml`